Enigmatic and Captivating, Naina Maithani Kulkarni’s Abstract Paintings are an Artistic TravelogueCreators And Collectors

 (Naina's unique signature on the painting 'Mellow Time')

 While Naina’s artistic career has shown no signs of slowing down, the artist does not take anything for granted.
-Grateful for all the encouragement and support she has received, she says “I am where I am because of two very special people, and I dedicate all my art work to my husband Nakul, and my guru, Mr. Son.”
+Grateful for all the encouragement and support she has received, she says “I am where I am because of my guru, Mr. Son.”